getbraincloud/braincloud-docs/docs/api/2_capi/chat/sysdeletechannel.md

 # SysDeleteChannel

 Deletes a dynamic chat channel.
-Channel type must be "dy".
+Channel type can be "dy" or "sy".
 This will delete the chat history as well.

 <PartialServop service_name="chat" operation_name="SYS_DELETE_CHANNEL" />

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-channelId | The channel id - must be of type 'dy'.
+channelId | The channel id - can be of type 'dy' or 'sy'.

 ## Usage